 10. Olympic National Park, Washington

-Olympic National Park is located in the northwestern corner of the state of Washington in the United States and is one of my favorite places in the US.
+Olympic National Park is located in the northwestern corner of the state of Washington and is one of my favorite places in the US.
 There are plenty of things to do and it’s fairly easy to get from Seattle to Olympic National Park.
 Check out my 3-day Olympic National Park itinerary.

 The park encompasses nearly a million acres of land, including mountains, rainforests, and coastline.
-Mount Olympus, the tallest mountain in the park, towers over the landscape at over 9,000 feet and is home to one of the largest glaciers in the contiguous United States.
-The park’s forests are some of the densest and most bio-diverse in North America.
+Mount Olympus, the tallest mountain in the park, towers over the landscape at over 7,980 feet and is home to one of the largest one of the largest glacier systems in the contiguous U.S. The Hoh Rainforest and Quinault Rainforest are among the wettest places in the U.S., receiving over 12 feet of rainfall annually

 The coastline of Olympic National Park is equally varied, with rocky cliffs, sandy beaches, and tide pools all waiting to be explored.
 In short, Olympic National Park is one of the most scenic and diverse national parks in the United States.